A Method to Enhance Cabin Air Quality with Energy Efficiency in parallel for AC System in Electric Vehicle

 - Content

-- During air conditioning (AC) operation in electric vehicles (EVs), cabin air is predominantly recirculated to reduce heating and cooling loads.
-However, prolonged recirculation leads to deteriorated cabin air quality.
-Simply introducing fresh air to improve air quality is inefficient, as external air conditions are unpredictable and may negatively affect energy consumption.
-Moreover, even in recirculation mode under low ambient temperatures, energy usage increases due to the dual operation of the electric compressor (e-Compressor) and the Positive Temperature Coefficient (PTC) heater.
+- During air conditioning operation in automobiles (ICE and EVs), cabin air is predominantly recirculated to reduce heating and cooling loads of occupant space.
+However, prolonged recirculation of air leads to deteriorated cabin air quality.
+Simply introducing fresh air to improve air quality is inefficient, as external air conditions are unpredictable and may negatively affect energy consumption as well as cabin interior air quality.
+Moreover, even in recirculation mode under low ambient conditions where de-humidified air is available outside, energy usage increases due to the dual operation of the electric compressor (e-Compressor) and the Positive Temperature Coefficient (PTC) heater especially in case of Electric Vehicle.
 In this dual-mode scenario, the e-Compressor maintains a low evaporator temperature for effective air dehumidification, while the PTC heater supplies sensible heating to achieve the desired cabin comfort.
+In case of ICE vehicle the heater is coolant based and free heat is available whereas in case of EVs it’s a parasitic load on battery.
 This combination results in higher energy consumption, presenting challenges in optimizing both air quality and energy efficiency in EV climate control systems.
-This work tries to control overall cabin air quality using plurality of sensors (ambient, humidity, air quality) inside and outside the car and uses a control mechanism to predict and control air inlet operations to achieve always better cabin air quality with reduced power consumption.
+This work tries to understand and control overall cabin air quality using plurality of sensors (ambient, humidity, air quality) inside and outside the car and uses, a control mechanism to predict and control air inlet operations to achieve always better cabin air quality with reduced power consumption.

 - Citation